 Professional Diploma in Intercultural Theatre (Acting)

-The ITI Acting Programme is a distinctive actor training programme that features an intercultural learning methodology, set to rigorous standards, to develop skills in performance and original theatremaking.
+The ITI Acting Programme is a distinctive actor training programme based on an intercultural learning methodology.

 Approach and Objectives

 The Acting Programme is characterised by its performer-centred, practice-oriented training that emphasises intercultural work and original creation.
-It immerses students in traditional theatre forms from Asia, and juxtaposes these intense interactions with both Stanislavskian and post-Stanislavskian actor training techniques.
+It immerses students in traditional theatre forms from Asia (such as Noh Theatre from Japan, Beijing Opera from China, Wayang Wong from Indonesia and Kutiyattam from India), and juxtaposes these intense interactions with both Stanislavskian and post-Stanislavskian actor training techniques.
 The process of skills acquisition and recombination takes place in a plural, intercultural environment marked by a variety of languages, a multiplicity of cultures and a broad, inclusive theatrical palette.

 Its aim is to train professional actors and performers capable of working in a variety of contemporary theatre genres and forms.
 The ITI actor is skilled in stagecraft and adept at the techniques of theatre, s/he is knowledgeable about theatre, is able to maintain a personal practice, is critically aware and socially engaged, and is capable of working autonomously as a creative person or artist.